sixthcolumn/openwms/remoteApp/piApp/epri/readme.txt

 NEW

-there is now a config.xml file :
+there is now a config.xml file : edit it and set your vars

 It loads default url for service,
 It does the default image for demo